g00dnatur3/http-rest-client/README.md

 How else could I do proper unit testing? ... with interfaces? yuck lol I have enough code as is!

-I will use this feature to inject a MockRestClient class that uses mock instances of the HttpGet, HttpPost, HttpPut, and HttpDelete
+I use this feature to inject a MockRestClient to mock instances of the HttpGet, HttpPost, HttpPut, and HttpDelete

 Look at `test.integration.CustomRequestClientTest` to see a real working example of this.